 We'd also like the ability for users to "turn off all email notifications".
 That may require an additional feature where admin can "allow / disallow" the "turn off all email" to be available to users.

 My team always logs in to the system, it is a requirement of their job.
 The email is thus redundant and even annoying as we build out the issues listing for a 2-year 20,000 tasks project.
 That's a LOT of email!

-#4 Updated by Brad Mace about 9 years ago
+Updated by Brad Mace over 14 years ago

 In my ideal world, users would be able to define their own issue filters to control their email notifications.
 Some filters could trigger an immediate email, others would include select issues to include in a digest email, and unmatched issues would not result in an email.